AllanccWang/electronic_projects/LAB1_RC_circuit/README.md

 # Code
 * use GPIO5 as a power source
-* push switcher to see if RC circuit lights up LED
+* push switcher to see if RC circuit lights up LED, and LED light will fade as dischaging capacitor

 ```C++
 int GPIO_pin = 5;